Understanding the Semen Analysis Test: Evaluating Male Fertility and Treatment Options

 Motility of Sperm

-Using a microscope, the technician carefully analyzes the semen sample to determine what percentage of the sperm appear to be moving/swimming.
+The technician then examines the semen sample under a microscope in order to determine what proportion of the sperm gives the impression of being motile.
 The technician also closely evaluates the quality and vigor of the movement displayed by the sperm.
 Healthy, strong mobility is an important factor in the sperm’s ability to reach and fertilize the egg.

 Sperm Concentration